 According to the Centers for Disease Control and Prevention (CDC), seven out of 10 Americans will die each year from chronic diseases.
-Heart disease, cancer and stroke account for more then 50 percent of all deaths each year.
+Heart disease, cancer, and stroke account for more than 50 percent of all deaths each year.

 “We all know 90-year-olds who are still playing tennis and 70-year-olds who can’t get out of bed,” Yassini said.
 “We all want to be that active 90-year-old.